ibm-cloud-docs/vpc/private-connectivity.md

 To access the VPC API private endpoint using the API, follow these steps:

 1. Set the following environment variable for the region that you want to access.
-For example, for `us-south", enter:
+For example, for `us-south`, enter:

    ```
    set rias_endpoint=https://us-south.private.iaas.cloud.ibm.com